 3. Consider traveling in the "shoulder seasons" of May and September

-6. Ask about discounts for seniors
+6. Ask about discounts for seniors and children

 Alaska State Symbols